OnChainSurvivor/OnChainSurvivor/README.md

 ## 🌟About the Project🌟

-Onchain Survivor is a web-based top-down survival game that utilizes Web3 technologies to enable open source, decentralized and consensus to the experience.
+Onchain Survivor is a web-based top-down survival game that utilizes Web3 technologies to enable open source, decentralized and a social consensus experience.
 Navigate a 3D Blockchained environment to do what they do best...
 Survive!

 ## Game Overview 🎮